EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

 6. Under `Device`, select `evdev/0/yourexternalcontrollername`
     * Some external controllers may show up as `Wireless Controller`
     * For example: `evdev/0/Nintendo Switch Controller` or `evdev/0/Wireless Controller`
+    * This section will use `evdev` but you may also use and tinker with `SDL` instead.
+External controller gyro will work with either the `evdev` or `SDL` driver options.
+Do note that if you use `SDL` for your input driver, you will need to fully remap your controls.
+To select `SDL` or `evdev` in the Dolphin controller menu, select your preferred input driver in the `Device` drop-down menu
+        * For example, if you would like to use SDL for the PlayStation 5 DualSense controller, select `SDL/0/PS5 Controller` in the drop-down menu
 7. Select the `Motion Input` tab
 8. Hover over any of the buttons under the `Accelerometer` or `Gyroscope` sections and press `L2`
 9. Select `evdev/0/yourexternalcontrollername` in the drop-down menu at the top